Patagonia

 Clark and the Zipper

-Before engaging us, the team at Patagonia had recruited stories from their staff and we worked with them to pick three that would stand out as mini animated documentaries.
-Patagonia is first and foremost authentic; this is evident in everything they do.
-So much of their imagery is beautiful, untouched photography and video, but we knew that these unique stories needed something more than a standard interview + b-roll treatment.
-Using animation meant that we could be immersed in these unconventional chronicles, like Emily’s secret mission to help a road-tripping customer exchange a jacket.
+The team at Patagonia had recruited stories from their staff and we worked with them to pick three that would stand out as mini animated documentaries.
+Patagonia is first and foremost authentic — this is evident in everything they do.
+So much of their imagery is beautiful, untouched photography and video, but these unique stories needed something more than a standard interview + b-roll treatment.
+Using animation immersed the viewer into the world of these unconventional chronicles, like Emily’s secret mission to help a road-tripping customer exchange a jacket.

 Visual Development